Calcaneal Apophysitis (Sever's Disease): causes, symptoms and treatments

 Save

-What causes calcaneal apophysitis?
+What are the symptoms of calcaneal apophysitis?

 • Pain, swelling, redness, and tenderness in the back of the heel